 Payments should be done upfront.

 I prefer the use of the online order system for regular mastering.
-That way you can place the actual order and take care of the payment right away using various payment options like paypal, iDeal, creditcard, sofort and many other.
+That way you can place the actual order and take care of the payment right away using various payment options like iDeal, creditcard, sofort and creditcard.
+PayPal is also an option, but we charge 5% extra.
 In case of an album or specific wishes that will not fit the online order system, please provide me with all name, adress, vat details etc. You will receive an agreed upon invoice and after the payment is take care of I will start mastering.

 It could happen that in some kind of way you missed out on something in the mix and of course you now hear that back in the master.
 You are responsible for the mix you deliver and you should always double check your mixes by actual listening to it before sending it out.
 Because of the analog mastering, it’s not just a matter of open the new file, click bounce and done.
 Everything has to be set up again (hardware doesn’t have a save button) and needs to be re-recorded, saved, quality checked etcetera.
 And that is when the same settings can be used again, a new mix will probably also need some adjustments.
 All in all, pretty time consuming.